team-discovery-channel/compose/README.md

 1. Sign into travis-ci.com using your GitHub account.
 2. Activate your repository through Travis CI.
 3. Builds can either be triggered manually or will automatically build during the next update to the repository.

+## Issues
+ * The revert function when using linux has a root directory named "undefined" but otherwise reproduces the source zip file.
+The issue was narrowed to the mock file system called in the revert function.